superwall/Superwall-iOS/Sources/SuperwallKit/Documentation.docc/GameControllerSupport.md

 ## Overview

-The Superwall SDK supports Game Controller input.
+SuperwallKit supports Game Controller input.

 To forward events to your paywall, simply call ``SuperwallKit/Superwall/gamepadValueChanged(gamepad:element:)`` from your own gamepad's valueChanged handler: